Wisdom Teeth and Extractions

 We offer a wide range of surgical services at story city dental beyond what is found in a typical general dentistry office.
 Advanced residency based surgical training acquired through the Air Force’s AEGD-1 training programs has allowed Dr Binkowski to excel at removing nearly any tooth in the mouth safely, efficiently, painlessly and most important- comfortably.
-This includes surgical extractions as well as removal of teeth that are fully encased in bone (full boney impactions).
-Dr Binkowski is also the owner of Iowa Wisdom Teeth, located in North Liberty Iowa and has contracts with 6 other general dentistry offices throughout the state that he provides affordable, efficient, safe wisdom tooth removal services for.
+This includes surgical extractions as well as removal of teeth that are fully encased in bone (full bony impactions).
+Dr Binkowski is also the owner of Iowa Wisdom Teeth (located in North Liberty Iowa and West Des Moines Iowa) where he provides affordable, efficient, safe wisdom tooth removal services.
 Hence, it is extremely rare for us to refer an extraction of a tooth to a specialist from our office.

 In-house services WE OFFER

 IV Deep Sedation / General Anesthesia – provided by a CRNA in office

 Simple and surgical extractions of all teeth in the mouth